shazzad-hasan/netflix-content-trends/README.md

 ### Market Analysis
 - Problem: Analyze the distribution of content across different countries  to tailor marketing strategies
 - Query: Identify tye type of content each country spends the most time watching.

+### Release Timing Analysis
+-- Problem: Determine the best time of the year to release new content -- Query: Analyze which month have had historically